RJ/playdar/README.txt

-Playdar is a music content resolver, and set of music-related services upon which you can build cool services, especially web apps that can take advantage of your local music collection, and desktop apps that need to find tracks.
+Playdar is a music content resolver, and set of music-related services upon which you can build cool services, especially web apps that can take advantage of your local music collection.

 See http://www.playdar.org/ for more information and demos.

-See playdar-daemon/INSTALL.txt for installation and first-run instructions.
+See INSTALL.txt for installation and first-run instructions.

-Playdar is licensed under the GPL
+Playdar is licensed under the GPL.